-The research mentorship can be completed with either faculty members from the Department or faculty members from other departments.
-There are benefits associated with completing a mentorship inside or outside of social welfare.
-With a faculty advisor from social welfare, the student may become more closely acquainted with a primary research advisor or potential dissertation committee member.
+The research mentorship can be completed with either faculty members from the Department or faculty members from other departments with their advisor's approval.
+There are benefits associated with completing a mentorship inside or outside of Social Welfare.
+With a faculty advisor from Social Welfare, the student may become more closely acquainted with a primary research advisor or potential dissertation committee member.
 With a faculty member outside the department, a student can become acquainted with interdisciplinary research, research being conducted across the campus, and with faculty who may eventually serve on the student's dissertation committee as an outside member.